 Commonly Asked Questions

 Are you ready to begin your career as a Childbirth Educator or gain more evidence-based information and skills?
 Sign up now for the next CCCE Training in your area.
-After you complete registration and payment, you will receive your pre-training Study Guide and pre-course assignments two weeks prior to the course.
+After you complete registration and payment, you will receive your pre-training Study Guide and pre-course assignments one week prior to the course.